gilesp1729/LoftyCAD/README.md

 # Files handled
 - Native (LCD) format is human-readable
-- Export triangle meshes as STL, AMF, OBJ, OFF
+- Export triangle meshes in STL, AMF, OBJ, or OFF formats
 - Export multi-material model to separate STL meshes
 - Export multi-material model to AMF and OBJ along with material definitions
-- Import STL, AMF, OBJ, OFF to groups containing meshes as volumes
 - Always output full normals
+- Import STL, AMF, OBJ, and OFF to groups containing meshes as volumes
+- Import G-code files and visualise G-code

 # Works in progress
+- Integrate with Slic3r (or PrusaSlicer) and directly print to a connected printer
 - Allow manipulation of triangle meshes: smooth extrusion, refinement, and more
 - Lofting (a nod to the original Lofty, which is LoftyCAD's spiritual ancestor)